HHS/meshrdf/predicates.md

-rdfs:label | Explain Me | Where Do I Come From? skos:narrower | Explain Me | Where Do I Come From? dcterms:identifier | Explain Me | Where Do I Come From? meshv:abbreviation | Explain Me | Where Do I Come From? meshv:activeMeSHYear | Explain Me | Where Do I Come From? meshv:allowedTreeNode | Explain Me | Where Do I Come From? meshv:annotation | Free-text information for indexers and catalogers concerning the use of the descriptor or qualifier.
+rdfs:label | Explain Me | Where Do I Come From? skos:narrower | Explain Me | Where Do I Come From? dcterms:identifier | Explain Me | Where Do I Come From? meshv:abbreviation | Two-letter, uppercase abbreviation for a Qualifier term.
+QUI Q000235 example: GE |```<Abbreviation``` meshv:activeMeSHYear | Explain Me | Where Do I Come From? meshv:allowedTreeNode | Explain Me | Where Do I Come From? meshv:annotation | Free-text information for indexers and catalogers concerning the use of the descriptor or qualifier.
 DUI: D005858 example: for Germany before 23 May 1949 & after 3 Oct 1990; for historical articles before & after 1949: Manual 36.11; BERLIN is also available| ```<Annotation>``` meshv:concept | Explain Me | Where Do I Come From? meshv:dateCreated | Date when first entered in tHe MeSH data entry system.
 This time-stamp may be a year behind the dateEstablished.
 Upon conversion to a new MeSH maintenance system in 1999, a default value of 19990101 was supplied.
-DUI D019987 example: 19970620  |```<DateCreated>``` meshv:dateEstablished | Date when effective for use; set to YYYY0101 where YYYY = year of introduction to MeSH.
+DUI D022125 example:  20000622 |```<DateCreated>``` meshv:dateEstablished | Date when effective for use; set to YYYY0101 where YYYY = year of introduction to MeSH.
 DUI D023482 example: 20010101 |```<DateEstablished>``` meshv:dateRevised | Date when information in the record was last changed.
 DUI FILL ME IN . . . |```<DateRevised>``` meshv:entryVersion | Custom sort form used by indexers and catalogers.
 DUI D003880 example: DERMATOL |```<EntryVersion>```